 Japanese Curry with Lentils

 Japanese Curry has been one of my go-to comfort foods for years.
 It’s very easy and quick to make, versatile, great for leftovers, and can pair with rice, noodle, or bread.
 I sometimes just eat it on its own!
 I used to make this curry with chicken but created this vegan-friendly recipe a few years ago for one of my best friends who is vegetarian and I ended up making this version more.
 It’s a great way to use up the lentil in my pantry.
+If you are interested to learn how to make the Japanese curry paste from scratch for a healthier and more flavorful option than the store-bought cubes, join the Japanese Katsu Curry class (contains meat)!

 This version has kabocha squash instead of potato, and broccoli instead of cabbage.